 - What resources do you offer to extend wraparound care and help in schooling older children if my school district doesn’t return to in-person learning?

 You need to highlight your parent communication abilities.
 Put parents’ minds at ease that if anything were to happen, you can get in touch quickly with everyone.
-Childcare software makes that possible with just a few clicks.
+Parent engagement will also make customers less likely to shop around for other childcare arrangements.
+Daycare management software makes that possible with just a few clicks.

 Review your website content and increase transparency